‘How am I to blame?’: Man who vaccinated 30 children with one syringe in Madhya Pradesh

 He claimed that he was given only one disposable syringe and instructed to vaccinate the students.

-A man vaccinated more than 30 schoolchildren with a single syringe in Sagar, Madhya Pradesh’s Sagar on Wednesday.
+A man vaccinated more than 30 schoolchildren with a single syringe in Sagar, Madhya Pradesh, on Wednesday.
 The incident violated the protocol of single-use syringe.

 The man claimed only one syringe was sent by the authorities, and that he was ordered by a certain “senior” to vaccinate the children with it.
 He admitted to vaccinating close to 35 children with one syringe.